ValentinaTarapow/ecommerce-reactjs-tarapow/README.md

 ## Elements used

--SASS
+- SASS
--React Bootstrap for UI elements
+- React Bootstrap for UI elements
--Sweet alert for UI alerts
+- Sweet alert for UI alerts
--Firebase to create our products database
+- Firebase to create our products database

 ## Available Scripts